hamzabikic/eTouristAgency/README.md

 - Additional Notes – users can add remarks, similar to the Create Reservation form.

 This screen essentially serves as both a reservation overview and an edit interface for allowed fields.
+Note: Editing of the reservation is no longer possible once the final payment deadline has passed.

 At the bottom of the screen, there is a Cancel Reservation button.
 Cancellation is only possible if: